 Sunflowers are well-known for their towering height, but there are some dwarf varieties that do not grow as tall.
 These shorter types may only range from 1 to 3 feet in height, but they still make cheerful additions to the garden.
 Here are some common types of dwarf sunflowers:

 Pacino sunflowers are sometimes called “Dwarf Pacino Gold.”
 They have the tell-tale characteristics of a common sunflower – yellow petals and a broad eye.
 But this dwarf sunflower variety usually just grows 12 to 16 inches tall.

 The Sunny Smile sunflower only grows to around 12 inches tall, but its large crown makes it a cheerful addition to gardens and fresh-cut bouquets.

-Skyscraper.
-The skyscraper is another tall variation, growing up to 14 feet tall.
-Its bright yellow petals can also grow up to 14 inches long!
+Skyscraper Sunflower.
+The skyscrapers are tall sunflowers, growing up to 14 feet tall.
+Its bright yellow blooms can also grow up to 14 inches long!
+It has edible seeds.

 Russian Mammoth.
 This variety is one of the most commonly grown because of its resilience.